Picovoice/pvrecorder/sdk/nodejs/README.md

 const devices = PvRecorder.getAudioDevices();
 ```

-To start recording initialize the instance and run start:
+To start recording initialize the instance and run `start`:

 ```javascript
 const recorder = new PvRecorder(/*sets to default device*/-1, /*frame length*/ 512);